 Content creation is great because it puts your spin on the content.
 You control the voice and branding, you’re set apart as a thought leader, and it drives traffic and purchases when done right.
 But, it can be massively time-consuming and expensive.

 In contrast, content curation helps save time and builds relationships, not only with the person or company that created the original content but also via tags on social channels.
 The downside though is that you no longer control the narrative, meaning you lose out on traffic to your site, it’s less trustworthy, and it’s still time-consuming to find good content.

 Content can be well-rooted in keywords and play to all the SERPs but adding a human touch to your content amplifies results.
 This is why there has been such a rise in influencers, employee advocacy tools, and brand advocacy through stakeholders.
+You've heard of influencer marketing, but think of your employees as micro-influencers in your industry.
 These all can help boost engagement and exposure, amplifying the effectiveness of a campaign.